-By better understanding how emotion influences the willingness or ability of customers or employees to participate in service production, we can refine our ability to design operational processes that are both efficiently delivered and poised to improve customer engagement over the long term.
+By better understanding how emotion influences the willingness or ability of customers and employees to participate in service production, we can refine our ability to design operational processes that are both efficiently delivered and poised to improve engagement over the long term.

 “Mitigating the Negative Effects of Customer Anxiety by Facilitating Access to Human Contact”